| Will it make public JavaScript harder to copy or study with AI tools? |

 Runtime countermeasures are central to the offering, but usually evaluated through a guided demo rather than a public playground. |

-| Does it fit modern JavaScript builds? |
+| Does it fit modern JavaScript projects? |

-Strong Protect generated JavaScript after TypeScript, JSX, React, Vue, Angular, Vite, Webpack, or Rollup build steps.
-Use exclusions for public API names. |
+Strong Works with generated JavaScript from TypeScript, JSX, React, Vue, Angular, Vite, Webpack, and Rollup projects. |

 Modern syntax support varies; VM protection may require selective targeting. |